 Kombucha is an unusual health drink when you first hear about it.
 I mean, who really craves fermented tea anyway?
 However, despite the vast array of health benefits, some find its taste to be off-putting, which is entirely okay.

-If you are a kombucha drinker, you’ll know that it has a relatively long shelf life, which means it expires less quickly than many other drinks.
-While this can be helpful, it can be annoying to find your drink has expired, and it’s essential to know the risks involved with drinking expired kombucha.
+If you are a frequent kombucha drinker, you might know that it has a relatively long shelf life, which means that it expires less quickly than many other drinks.
+But kombucha can go bad but maybe not in the way you expect it to.

 What is Kombucha?